south-lacrosse/www-dev/docs/fixtures-tables-history.md

 # Information on Maintaining the Fixtures, Tables and History

-**Important** Much of the functionality to maintain things like competition names, competition groups etc. has been started, however since SEMLA are going to use the new England Lacrosse league functionality work on that has been stopped as it will be pointless.
+**Important** Much of the functionality to maintain things like competition names, competition groups etc. has been started, however since SEMLA are going to use the new England Lacrosse league functionality work on that has been stopped as it will be pointless (at least that was true as of 2022!).
 These unused programs were deleted in the commit tagged `remove-admin-list-table` so you can use the regular Git commands to see the code.

 However, just in case we get to the end of the season without an EL platform here is information on how to maintain the required tables.

-To update the database manually log into your web host, and they should have a simple way to update tables, usually PHPMyAdmin.
+Previous SQL scripts to create competitions will be in the `fix` private repository, so if you are familiar with SQL you should create a script for the new competitions and run it on the server using `mysql-www script.sql` (see [Useful Scripts](web-server.md#useful-scripts)).

+Alternatively, most web hosts have a simple interface like PHPMyAdmin to add new rows to tables.

 ## Competitions and Groups